Weekly Notes #10

 YTD performance, Lithium, living on a cloud, first principles and a crocodile eating Finland

-I hope you are having a fantastic week and you are looking forward to learn something!
+I hope you are having a fantastic week and you are looking forward to learning something!

 In case you want to re-read the previous weekly notes, here is the link